discljord/discljord/README.md

 ### Examples

-Each of these examples can be run in a REPL, either via `lein repl` (if you're using leiningen) or `clj -r` (if you're using the Clojure CLI tools).
+Each of these examples can be run in a REPL, either via `lein try org.suskalo/discljord` (if you're using leiningen) or `clj -Sdeps '{:deps {org.suskalo/discljord #:mvn {:version "0.2.9"}}}'` (if you're using the Clojure CLI tools).
 All of the examples are blocking (you will not be returned to the REPL until the bots are terminated).

 #### Logging Bot